How Much Does ISO 27001 Certification Cost? A Practical 2026 Cost Breakdown

 Number of locations

-Cloud vs on-prem infrastructure
+Cloud vs. on-prem architecture

-Whether consulting support is used
+Whether external support is used

 1. Certification Body Audit Fees